GitButler Logo

 All of this makes it very easy to build up and maintain a nice, clean history that is easy to understand and work with.

-Unapply a branch
+Unapply a stack

 If you decide that you don't want to work on a branch anymore, you can simply unapply it.
 This will remove all the changes from that branch from your working directory, but keep the branch around in case you want to reapply it later.